About Fire Rescue Victoria

 Activity Critical task alignment / activity source

-Control agency for fire and other emergencies (as identified in the Response table) for the FRV Fire District (including the Port of Melbourne and waters as defined in the Port Management Act 1995) including:
+Control agency for fire and other emergencies (as identified in the Response table) for the FRV Fire District (including the Port of Melbourne and waters as defined in the Port Management Act 1995):

-• road or other accidents involving gas leakage, hazardous materials (including (high consequence) dangerous goods), lifts, cranes or scaffolding and amusement structures, and building collapse
+• other accidents involving gas leakage, lifts, cranes or scaffolding and amusement structures

-• fire and explosion incidents, including those involving aircraft and boilers and pressure vessels
+• fire and explosion incidents, including those involving aircraft, marine vessels (including Port of Melbourne Waters), boilers and pressure vessels

 3.1, 7.2, 12.3